Forward reports

 The Manage a project section explains how to create a project token within an existing Qodana Cloud organization.

-If you are using a Qodana Cloud instance other than https://qodana.cloud/
+If you are using a Qodana Cloud instance other than https://qodana.cloud/, override it by setting the QODANA_ENDPOINT environment variable.

 Docker and Qodana CLI